|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The physical laws that govern the evolution of the universe are reviewed.
 The energy changes that occur during changes in physical state, chemical reactions and nuclear reactions are shown.
 For commercial transactions a change in energy is usually expressed in units of heat (joules or kWht) or in units of electrical energy (kWhe).

 The flux of solar radiant energy absorbed by planet Earth is examined from its fusion reaction sources, through its use to do work, to its conversion into ambient temperature heat.
-At steady state an infrared radiation energy flux approximately equal to the absorbed solar energy flux is emitted into outer space.
+At steady state planet Earth emits an infrared radiation energy flux into outer space that is approximately equal to the absorbed solar energy flux.

 An increase in Earth's atmospheric CO2 concentration reduces infrared energy emission.
-The resulting trapped heat is absorbed by the oceans and melts floating ice, which reduces solar radiation reflection and hence causes yet more net energy absorption by Earth.
+When soot particles emitted by combustion of fossil fuels deposit on ice and snow the solar reflectivity (Bond albedo) decreases causing increased solar radiation absorption.
+The resulting net energy flux absorbed by Earth becomes heat that is absorbed by the oceans and melts floating ice, which further reduces solar radiation reflection and hence causes yet more net energy absorption by Earth.
 This net energy absorption is fundamentally changing Earth's climate.

 Changes in potential energy arise from changes in overlap of fields.
 Mathematically orthogonal potential energy components are commonly referred to as electric field, magnetic field and gravitational field energies.
 However, on both very large scales (galaxies) and very small scales (neutrinos) there are still aspects of energy that are poorly understood.
 Potential energy changes resulting from chemical and nuclear reactions, which involve complex changes in electric and magnetic field overlaps, are commonly referred to as chemical and nuclear energies.

-In the local universe with which we are familiar most chemical and nuclear reactions evolve by net emission of radiation into deep space.
+In the local universe with which we are familiar most chemical and nuclear reactions evolve by net emission of radiation into the cold sink of deep space.
 A noteable exception is the action of chlorophyll in capturing solar radiation and forming carbohydrates from CO2 and H2O.

 If power is expressed in kW there must be further information indicating whether the energy being transferred is electrical energy, kinetic energy, thermal energy or a form of potential energy.
 During most energy transfers or power conversions a portion of the input energy becomes waste heat.
 Hence the efficiency of an energy transfer or a power conversion can be expressed as: